 Close

-The HVAC system inside a building creates negative pressure when it draws in more air from the return ducts than it expels through the supply ducts.
-Excessive negative pressure can cause outward-opening doors to be difficult to open and prevent inward-swinging doors from fully closing.
-During hot weather, excessive negative pressure can cause outside air and the moisture it contains to be drawn through the components of the building envelope and can lead to mold growth or other excess moisture-related issues.
+The HVAC system inside a building creates negative pressure when it draws in more air from the return ducts than it puts out through the supply ducts.
+Excessive negative pressure can cause outward-opening doors to be difficult to open and then to slam shut as well as prevent inward-swinging doors from fully closing.
+Excessive negative pressure can cause outside air and the moisture it contains to be drawn through the components of the building envelope and can lead to mold growth or other excess moisture-related issues.
 In the extreme, excessive negative pressure can even draw rainwater through the building envelope into the interior.

-Buildings can not (and should not) be absolutely airtight.
-However, the more locations in a building where air flows freely, the more locations incursions can occur.
-Combine multiple free airflow locations with the presence of negative pressure, and no manner of sealant applied to an area that exhibits leakage will prevent air and moisture from entering other free airflow building envelope locations.
+Buildings cannot (and should not) be absolutely airtight.
+However, the more locations in a building where air flows freely, the more locations moisture incursions can occur.
+Combine multiple free airflow locations with the presence of negative pressure, and no manner of sealant applied to an area that exhibits leakage will prevent air and moisture from entering free airflow building envelope locations.

-If you have any questions or comments, please email me at: ptaylor@standardexteriorsolutions.com
+If you have any questions or comments, please email me, Pete Taylor, Chairman of the Board and CEO of Standard, at: ptaylor@standardexteriorsolutions.com.

 < Back to Insights